HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       ORDER BY sum(Shipping_Cost) DESC;
 -- to find the best Shipping Company (FedEx)

--- 2. Which Shipping_Type was selected best?
+-- 2. WHICH SHIPPING_TYPE WAS SELECTED BEST?
       SELECT  Shipping_Type,
              sum(Shipping_Cost) AS Total_Shipping_Cost
       FROM bikesales_usa
       GROUP BY Shipping_Type
       ORDER BY sum(Shipping_Cost) DESC;
 -- Shipping_Type (Express and Same Day) were chosen most.

    WITH Ship_Types_Rate_ETC AS (
             SELECT Shipping_Company,